evelyn-mendes/Projects-javafx/RelogioFX/README.md

 <summary> <h2> In English </h2> </summary>

 # 📖 About
-This application displays date and time.
-Made in the Java language, using `javafx library` together with the `scene builder`, and the IDE `visual studio code`.
+This application displays the date and time.
+Made in the Java language, using the `javafx library` together with the `scene builder`, and the IDE `visual studio code`.

 # 📚Installation Instruction